sudosoph/docs/content/performance-techniques/tutorials/_index.md

 ---
 title: Tutorials
-description: Getting Started Tutorials
+description: Performance Techniques for the Section Edge Platform.
 keywords: Section, training, platform overview
 weight: 1.5
 ---

-These tutorials will assist you setting up and configuring Section.
+These docs are tutorials are Performance Techniques for the Section Compute platform.

 ### Table of contents